Here are the Most Effective 3-ingredient DIY Face Moisturizers

 STEP 3

-Combine in your hand and apply to skin.
+Combine and mix both in your hand to apply to the skin.

 Or

-Apply the hydrator first and follow with the oil mixture.
+Apply the hydrator first and follow with the oil mixture, while the skin is still wet.

 So, hydrators will draw water to the skin (humectants).
 This means that they will pull water from the atmosphere or, if there is low humidity, from the deeper layers of the skin.